 At first glance, Justin appears very passive.
 He’s a civilized British gentleman, a polite diplomat who lives by a code.
 He doesn’t fully know what Tessa does; sometimes he would like to interfere, but he doesn’t, not because he’s weak but because he has an agreement with her, and he lives by that code as well.
 We were all interested in exploring just why Tessa was interested in Justin.
 She needs an anchor and Justin keeps her sane; he’s so controlled, and she’s so passionate.

-Preparation and Research for the Film
+Preparation for the Film

 Im from Brazil, and over the past several years, we have been making generic pharmaceuticals, and if you try to make cheap versions of patented medicines, you very quickly learn a lot about the unbelievable power of the drug industry lobby.
 Ive been reading about this for the past few years–on Oxfam’s website, for example–and I realized that making a film is a good opportunity to prod them.
 The Constant Gardener is not so much political but, as a person from a developing country, I understand what happens in one.
 So I felt I could represent the Kenyans’ interests in the movie.